 Estimated Useful Life (in years)

-Poles, towers and accessories 30 to 40
+Poles, towers and accessories 30

 Electric transformers 30

-Underground conductors and ducts 40
+Underground conductors and ducts 30

-Overhead conductors and accessories 25 to 35
+Overhead conductors and accessories 25

 Substation equipment 30

 Consumer meters 30

-Buildings and improvements 25 to 40
+Buildings and improvements 35

 Public lighting equipment 25

-Transportation and communications equipment 8 and 15
+Transportation equipment 8

+Communications equipment 15 to 25

-Office furniture and equipment 5 to 20
+Office furniture and equipment 15

-Notes to financial statements For the three months ended March 31, 2009 and 2008
+Notes to financial statements For the nine months ended September 30, 2009 and 2008

 - f.
 Debt Issuance Costs The Company defers all costs related to the issuance of long-term debt.
 These costs include borrowers' commissions and other costs such as legal, registration and stamp costs.
 Debt issuance costs are amortized over the term of the debt instrument using the effective interest method. - g.
-Purchased Energy and Transmission Charges The Company records the annual cost of purchased energy obtained under long-term and short-term contracts in the Statements of Income.
+Purchased Energy and Transmission Charges The Company records the annual cost of purchased energy obtained under long-term and short-term contracts as operating expense.
 These contracts are considered executory in nature, since they do not convey to the Company the right to use the related property, plant or equipment.
 The Company also engages in short-term hourly purchases in the wholesale market, which is administered by the National Dispatch Center (Centro Nacional de Despacho ("CND") in Spanish).